edcarp/2019-03-28-heriotwatt/feedback.md

   - then overap and see the change
 * It was too fast to follow each step while applying by myself
 * Improve preparation of content for limited time.

+# Python Feedback 1

+## Positive

+Great/excellent session/job/experience 6

+Informative/Great for beginners/Interesting/Helpful 3

+Helpers did a good job 3

+Good flow and dynamics

+Pace was good

+Good delay between explanations and coding

+Instructor goes through examples easily and confidently

+Instructor is very patient and clear

+Clear and friendly

+Very hands on

+Helps to think like a programmer

+Examples were good

+Well presented and light-hearted

+Good idea to let people think about the solution to a problem

+## Negative

+The pace was very fast, more detailed explanation needed.
+Most people were not following at all.

+Could be longer, with a special intro for those who never used programming before.

+Needs to be longer + too much information 3

+More in-depth data analysis examples

+Should understand ipython functions first

+Go faster through the first couple of chapters and give more time for the others

+Preference for covering topics more quickly

+Decrease the material / too long 3

+Give more time for exercises

+More examples

+Data science terminology should be explained better

+All good / no negative feedback 6

+# Python Feedback 2

+## Positive

+All good/perfect/excellent 7

+Well managed

+Will improve my research skills, although I had experience with other languages

+Nice -- keep offering this at different skill levels

+Easy to understand

+Motivating and inspiring

+The section on defensive programming was excellent

+Covered all the basics

+Syntax error [?]

+Create a wiki with terms of programming lingo and basic concepts for dummies

+## Negative

+No negative feedback/empty post-it 6

+Explain the advantages of python over using other languages.
+2

+I felt we got stuck on arithmetics.
+Shell is not necessary to learn python, I would use that time for more python

+Too long -- maybe distribute on three days

+More time and more classes needed 2

+Show references to more complex examples of programs

+Introduce types more explicitly.
+Check people's pace, a few gave up

+Define "function"